rafutek/music-dl/README.md

 ## Install

 - Clone or dowload this repository.
 - Make sure [Boost](https://www.boost.org/) and [TagLib](https://taglib.org/) libraries are installed on your system.
 On Debian, install them with `sudo apt-get install libboost-all-dev libtag1-dev`.
 - Compile and run the tests (optional)
 - Install the program with `make install`.
 It will store it in your ~/.local/bin directory.
 - Open a new terminal and check with `music-dl -h`

 ## First steps

-- Create a test directory and go into
+- Create a test directory with `mkdir test_dir`.
-- Choose a playlist or
+- After `cd test_dir`, execute `music-dl https://www.youtube.com/watch?v=FSRipXBJqcc`.
+- Finally, check thre result with `tree`.
+You can also open the downloaded file with your music player to see the tags.
+- You can redo these steps adding options to the command.